UPDATED OCTOBER 2025

 30-years old | Fallbrook, California

-Remedios Romero-Solares, 30-years old, was brutally killed by one or more American bulldog-mixes in the backyard of a Fallbrook home.
-San Diego County Department of Animal Services impounded all eight dogs running loose in the yard and said the owner was breeding and selling the animals.
-The Medical Examiner's Office determined the victim died of "penetrating, mauling and blunt-force injuries" inflicted by at least one of the dogs.
-The single, Hispanic woman had been hired to clean the house in the 1300 block of Calle Tecolotlan while the owners were out of town.
-When authorities checked the residence to ensure that no one else had been injured, they discovered 24 marijuana plants in a rear bedroom.
-In January 2013, it was announced that no criminal charges would be filed against the owner of the dogs in connection to her death and that only five dogs participated in her death.4 [source citations]
+Remedios Romero-Solares, 30-years old, was killed by one or more bull breeds in the backyard of a home.
+Her body was discovered by a cousin who went to check on her at 1305 Calle Tecolotan in Fallbrook, San Diego County sheriff’s Seargent Brian Jenkins said.
+Animal control officers impounded all eight dogs running loose in the yard and said the owner was breeding and selling the animals.
+The dogs were described as a cross-breeding of "Olde English Bulldogge" and American bulldog.
+The Medical Examiner's Office determined Remedios died of "penetrating, mauling and blunt-force injuries" inflicted by at least one or more dogs.
+The single, Hispanic woman had been hired to clean the residence while the owners were out of town.
+When deputies checked inside the home to ensure that no one else had been injured, they found 24 marijuana plants in a rear bedroom.
+Deputies seized the grow operation.
+In January 2013, it was announced that no criminal charges would be filed in connection to her death and that only five dogs participated in the mauling.4 [source citations]

 Date of death: November 11, 2012 Chained: No